sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-javascript.md

 1. Instantiate an SDK object (`new SensibleSDK()`.

 2. Request a document classification (`sensible.classify()`.
 Specify the document to classify using the `file` parameter.

-See the Classify method for more information.
+3. Poll for the result (`sensible.waitFor()` or get the results using a webhook.

-3. Consume the document data as JSON.
+4. Consume the document data as JSON.

 See the following sections for more information about the methods in these workflows.